aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-18-golang-wasm-1-introduction.md

 ## Introduction

-I've always like tinkering with different technology and trying to stay abreast of things that look interesting.
-One thing that's been on my radar for a while now is [Go, aka Golang](https://golang.org) but as someone who predominately does web development in the browser I was never quite sure _where_ Go could fit into what I tend to build.
+I've always liked tinkering with different technology and trying to stay abreast of things that look interesting.
+One thing that's been on my radar for a while now is [Go, aka Golang](https://golang.org), but as someone who predominately does web development in the browser I was never quite sure _where_ Go could fit into what I tend to build.

-Another thing that I'd been meaning to pick up is [Web Assembly, aka WASM](https://webassembly.org/) but again I've never quite had the time to pick it up.
+Another thing that I'd been meaning to pick up is [Web Assembly, aka WASM](https://webassembly.org/), but again I've never quite had the time to pick it up.
 If you're not familiar with WASM, it's a new component of the web platform to allow developers to use high level languages like C, C++, Rust, Go, .NET, etc. in the browser in a native way, rather than converted to JavaScript.
 I'm by no means a WASM expert, but after a week of digging into things I've found some really interesting tidbits I'll share along the way.

 As I recently [started a new Developer Relations job]({{< ref "/posts/2019-01-14-starting-2019-with-a-new-job.md" >}}) I decided that now was the perfect time for me to start exploring these technologies.